Young Tonumaipea: 2020: Gold Coast Titans

 Tonumaipea signed a train and trial deal with the Gold Coast Titans.
 He made his debut for the Gold Coast in their 28–23 win against the Wests Tigers, playing in the s.

 2022- 24: Melbourne Storm

 In June 2022, Tonumaipea rejoined Melbourne Storm, signing a train and trial contract following the completion of the 2022 Super Rugby Pacific season where he played for Melbourne Rebels.
 Following a four-year absence, Tonumaipea featured twice for Melbourne during the 2022 season scoring two tries.

 Tonumaipea played nine games for Melbourne in the 2023 NRL season as they finished third on the table.
 He played in the club's 26-0 qualifying final loss to Brisbane which caused him to be demoted from the team and replaced by Justin Olam for the semi-final against the Sydney Roosters.

+Post NRL

 On 19 November 2024, Tonumaipea retired from the NRL and took up a role at the Storm as wellbeing officer for the team's pathway squad.